3 Ways Fasting Improves Autoimmune Diseases

 Crescendo Fasting for Women

 To learn more about the best intermittent fasting strategies and its benefits, I recommend this article.
+Check out the image below to see how to properly implement crescendo fasting and how to graduate beyond it.

 Try a 3-5 Day Partial Fasting Strategy